Check out a featured guide on the Clustering and Text Analytics tools:

 Chance — the percentage of competitors from the analyzed group that has the word in Title.

-Recommendations for H1 and Body work a similar way.
+Recommendations for H1 and

 The last part of the report presents the text from the Body area of the landing page.
 Upon analyzing the Body text on a group of competitor URLs, we provide insights on the minimum, average and maximum number of words in Body area among your competitors and the number of words on your page.